 Ariana Stone, Communications Coordinator, helps manage CSPI’s web content and coordinates media requests across all departments.
 Ariana graduated from American University in 2013 with a BA in journalism, where she interned at NPR, The Washington Post, and the Scripps Howard Foundation.
 She considers a day lost without at least 5 fruits or veggies.

-Kenneth Waldmiller has been the Director of Information Services of CSPI since 2000.
+Kenneth Waldmiller has been the Director of Information Systems of CSPI since 2000.
 He has been active in the field of computers and technology since 1984.
-He manages the Information Technology department and oversees the operations of the Customer Service department and Fulfillment operations.
-Ken is directly responsible for maintaining the subscriber database, printing, and the mailing of CSPI’s publication, Nutrition Action Healthletter, the largest-circulation health newsletter in North America.
+He manages the Information Technology department and is directly responsible for maintaining the subscriber database, printing, and the mailing of CSPI’s publication, Nutrition Action Healthletter, the largest-circulation health newsletter in North America.
 He also works with the direct mail and marketing departments to increase the newsletter's circulation and to member donations to CSPI.
 He received his B.S. in Computer Science from SUNY Brockport and his M.S in Computer Systems Management from University of Maryland University College.